MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 extensions and the grammar composition are compatible, which leads to optimal forms of **reuse**.

-The following is a list of language components, mainly defined through a primary grammar plus associated Java- and Template-Files, available in the *MontiCore* core project together with short descriptions and their status ([Status of Grammars](../../../../../../00.org/Explanations/StatusOfGrammars.md)).
+The following is a library of language components that the core MontiCore project provides, mainly defined through a primary grammar plus associated Java- and Template-Files.
+These are available in the *MontiCore* core project together with short descriptions and their status ([Status of Grammars](../../../../../../00.org/Explanations/StatusOfGrammars.md)).